 During the 18th century the London bank was seen as the parent bank, although the Smith family's country banks became more autonomous during the 19th century and eventually only three of the London partners held partnerships in the family's provincial banks.

-Evidence from the compensation paid to owners of slaves under the Abolition of Slavery Act 1833 suggests that this bank had been involved in financing slave-holding estates in the West Indies.
-Smith, Payne & Smiths was a recipient of compensation in respect of part-ownership it had accepted as payment of customer debts.
+Evidence from the compensation paid to slaveholders under the Abolition of Slavery Act 1833 indicates that this bank was financially connected to slave-holding estates in the Caribbean.
+Smith, Payne & Smiths was a recipient of compensation in respect of part-ownership of, or other legal claims upon, several plantations.

 By 1891 the bank's balance sheet totalled £4.5m.
 In 1899, when the combined balance sheets of the five family banks amounted to over £10m, the Lincoln bank's partners proposed amalgamation with Barclay & Co, leading to discussion of the future of the businesses amongst the Smith family banks.
 In 1902 the five Smith family banks, including Smith, Payne & Smiths, merged with Union Bank of London Ltd of London, to form Union of London & Smiths Bank Ltd.